Pope Francis Angelus in Saint Peter's Square

 After the Angelus:

-And I wish everyone a happy Sunday.
+I thank and greet everyone with affection.
+Happy Sunday!
 Please, do not forget to pray for me.
 Enjoy your lunch.
 Arrivederci!